-For an appointment, call 217-545-8000 Monday through Friday 8:00 a.m. to 4:30 p.m. or request an appointment online by going to www.siuhealthcare.org and select the link Request/Cancel an Appointment on the right side of the page.
+For an appointment, call 217-545-8000 Monday through Friday 8:00 a.m. to 4:30 p.m. or request an appointment online by going to www.siumed.org and select the link Request Appointment in the middle of the page.

 - Arrive 15 minutes prior to your appointment time.